KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 Things I've been reflecting on at the end of the week:

-- This week felt like a real trial by fire, especially as we had lost a day of study to make up due to the Bank Holiday
+- This week felt like a real trial by fire, especially as we had lost a day of study to make up for due to the Bank Holiday.
 - I'm getting used to being out of my comfort zone and somewhat comfortable with feeling confused a lot of the time.
 These moments of confusion are usually followed by brief, shining moments of clarity, before we move on to the next topic and more confusion begins to surround me.
-But hey, you can't really enjoy the sunshine without experiencing the heavy rains. --storms?
+But hey, you can't enjoy the sunshine without experiencing the storms.
 - Again with the cliches, but the old analogy of the boy falling of his horse, brushing himself off and climbing right back on came to my mind a lot this week.
-Every day my brain was like fried chicken by end of it, but I would decrompress, workout, relax then return to the materials before class in the mornings to find that my understanding deepening and things becoming clearer.
+Every day my brain was like fried chicken by end of it, but I would decrompress, workout, relax then return to the materials before class in the mornings to find my understanding deepening and things becoming clearer.
 Thus, I am beginning to really trust in the learning process described by my teachers last week.
-- I'm beggining to see the benefits of the SoC slack channel.
+- I'm starting to see the benefits of the SoC slack channel.
 There is a really supportive and kind community there and I wish to get more involved in it.
 - I'm also getting better at debugging.
 I've come to realise that the error log is often a source of helpful advice and not a cause for panic.